ingridweiyu/Descriptive-Semantic-Image-Translation-with-FlexIT/README.md

 - `taming` was automatically generated from code that we did not write.
 - `mdetr.py` was derived from [MDETR's Python notebook](https://colab.research.google.com/github/ashkamath/mdetr/blob/colab/notebooks/MDETR_demo.ipynb).
 We adapted their code only slightly.

-There is more code we wrote as part of this project's process which are not included in this repository.
-We wrote this code to manually implement FlexIT, before we adopted their official implementation.
+There is [more code](https://drive.google.com/file/d/1M5fKv621kRHFX5BoEHG9IYH_tHwsxLz1/view?usp=sharing) we wrote as part of this project's process which are not included in this repository.
+We wrote this to manually implement FlexIT, before we adopted their official implementation.
+Running them as-is will not work without complex dependencies, but we wanted to make them available to demonstrate our process.